visualjournalist/visualjournalist.github.io/_posts/2010-08-26-pujols-homeruns.md

 link-project:  "/flash/flash-pujols-homeruns"
 ---

-Albert Pujols, in his 10th season, reached the 400 home run milestone by age 30.
+Albert Pujols reached the 400 home run milestone by age 30.
 Only Stan Musial had more as a St. Louis Cardinal.
 Here's a look at Albert's regular-season career homers.
 Sort the home runs by season, stadium, team and batting conditions in this interactive Flash graphic.

 ### RESPONSIBILITIES